-During the calendar year, timelines apply to some of the category set asides in either RCW or Washington Administrative Code (WAC).
-After July 1, unused cap from any category can be reallocated to any other category.
-Under WAC 365-135-035, 50% of any of this unused cap is prioritized for the Housing category.
+During the calendar year, timelines apply to some of the set aside categories in either RCW or Washington Administrative Code (WAC).
+After July 1, unused Bond Cap from any category can be reallocated to any other category.
+Under WAC 365-135-035, 50% of any of this unused Bond Cap is prioritized for the Housing category.

-1.1.1.1 Competitive Application Rounds
+1.1.1.1 Application Rounds

 For most of the program's history, the Commission has been able to allocate to eligible projects on a first-come, first-served basis.
-In recent years, market factors combined to increase demand for housing cap, resulting in a record-setting low amount of cap available to carry forward into future years.
-As long as demand continues to exceed supply, the Commission will hold competitive application rounds announced by the end of October of the preceding year.
+In recent years, market factors increased the demand for housing Bond Cap, causing the Commission to hold competitive rounds.
+Even greater competition in King County for this resource has compelled the Commission to allocate bonds differently for projects located there, beginning in 2024.